 Contact an Indiana garbage truck accident lawyer as soon as possible if you or your loved one has been harmed in a trash truck accident.
-As we mentioned above, injury claims made against a local government that owns garbage trucks have tight notification deadlines, so it is important to contact an experienced garbage truck accident attorney promptly.
+As we mentioned above, injury claims made against a local government that owns garbage trucks have tight notification deadlines.
+It is important to contact an experienced garbage truck accident attorney promptly.

 Contact us by telephone or online for a free consultation about your accident.

 I’m pleased with the results of the case.
 I feel that the staff at Craig, Kelly, and Faultless kept me informed of each step in the process.